danielharrell/does_music_move/does_music_move.md

 the beginning of its path to the end in a single bound, as if the entire path were a single place for the moving thing to occupy.
-And we experience this indivisibility when moving ourselves, very like the way we seem to move, indivisibly, from note to note in a melody, heedless of any notes passed along the way.
-Similarly, when moving ourselves, we face the end of the motion at the beginning of it, and reach the end as a goal, heedless of all the places occupied along the way.
+And we experience this indivisibility when moving ourselves.
+For in that case we face the end of the motion at the beginning of it, and reach the end as a goal, heedless of all the places occupied along the way.
+And this is then very much then like the way we seem to move, indivisibly, from note to note in a melody, heedless of any notes passed along the way.

 But what should we make of this answer?
 It makes the same appeal to our inhabited sense of space,